phamtiendat1998/packer-terraform-deployment/README.md

 4. Install [Terraform](https://www.terraform.io/downloads.html)

 ### Instructions
-You can customize the deployments using the variables in variables.tf file:
+You can customize the deployment using the variables in variables.tf file:
  - "prefix": The prefix of resouce name
  - "location": Azure region
  - "commonTagName": Tag name in order to attached to resouces